General Terms and Conditions of Taledo GmbH

 (e) violates mandatory labour law regulations, in particular the German General Equal Treatment Act (“AGG”) or regulations protecting employees,

-8.2.3 the User violates the duty to provide information on the conclusion of a contract between Candidate and Employer pursuant to section 6.1 or 6.4,
+8.2.3 the User violates the duty to provide information on the conclusion of a contract between Candidate and Employer pursuant to section

 8.2.4 the User violates the prohibition of circumventing the Platform pursuant to section 7,